Satellite Collection Object: How to Use External Files

 5. Select Rename in the shortcut menu.

 The Walker selection provides a constellation of satellites distributed in a series of altitude shells.
 Each shell contains evenly spaced orbital planes and Walker populates each orbital plane with evenly spaced satellites.
 All the satellites in a shell have the same period and inclination.
 Walker evenly spaces the ascending nodes of the orbital planes over a range (angle spread) of right ascensions (RAAN).
-This capability is similar to the Walker Tool available from a Satellite () object in STK.
+This capability is similar to the Walker Tool available from a Satellite object in the STK application.

 1. Right-click on Walker_Collection () in the Object Browser.